Compare TicWatch Pro 5 vs Garmin Forerunner 570

 Product 1: TicWatch Pro 5

-Voice assistant support is weak because Google Assistant is missing and Alexa integration is limited.
+Voice assistant quality is a major weakness because Google Assistant is repeatedly absent; Alexa is mentioned as a limited workaround.

 Product 2: Garmin Forerunner 570